Fitness Model Photography Shoot & Interview with Zahra

 “As a final note for aspiring or indeed experienced models: Having a much-coveted profession in an industry with so many twists and turns makes it fairly easy to be led astray or down an undesirable path, all in the name of making it big.
 It is important to stay true to yourself, your morals/ beliefs and happiness.

-It’s been more than just a client case study, Zahra has given an excellent insight into her experiences as a professional model as well as offered some fantastic advice for new models and what to look for when looking to work with photographers.
+It’s been more than just a client case study, Zahra has given an excellent insight into her experiences as a professional model as well as offering some fantastic advice for new models and what to look for when looking to work with photographers.

 I appreciated the honest feedback which helped to to learn a few things along the way.
 At the same time, his open-minded approach allowed me to feel comfortable experimenting with a few of my own ideas also and it was great to be able to freestyle a little.
 That being said, Graham seemed to have a good idea about when to call it a day.
 As such, the shoot didn't drag on and our time felt very productive.
 There are two main things I took away from my session, one being the different ways in which we could "create space" in the image despite having limited studio space to work with - I am a tall lady!
 Additionally I grasped a better idea of how tiny changes really affect the mood of an image e.g. the way I fold my arms, rest my fingers or hold my head - not all photographers point this out and I won't always realise until the images are done.